Table of Contents

 Cholesterol Structure & Function

-Cholesterol is an amphiphillic molecule, consisting of four nonpolar hydrocarbon rings (A-D); a branched nonpolar hydrocarbon tail attached to carbon 17, and a polar alcohol group on carbon 3.
+Cholesterol is an amphiphilic molecule, consisting of four nonpolar hydrocarbon rings (A-D), a branched nonpolar hydrocarbon tail attached to carbon 17, and a polar alcohol group on carbon 3.
 Cholesterol’s polar structure allows it to fit inside the phospholipid bilayer and serve as a membrane fluidity buffer.

-Cholesteryl esters are cholesterol molecules that have a fatty acid group attached to the alcohol group at position 3 in the “A-ring”, and are more hydrophobic than unesterified cholesterol.
-Molecules of this type are too hydrophobic to serve as a membrane fluidity buffer and are associated with lipoproteins; or as components of bile.
+Cholesteryl esters are cholesterol molecules that have a fatty acid group attached to the alcohol group at position 3 in the “A-ring.”
+Esters are more hydrophobic than unesterified cholesterol and appear in bile components.
+Molecules of this type are too hydrophobic to serve as a membrane fluidity buffer; they are associated with lipoproteins.

 Cholesterol is primarily synthesized in

 - Reproductive tissues